borkdude/advent-of-cljc/README.md

 ## Contribute

 What's in it for you?
-* Your Advent of Code solutions will be checked against others.
-This excludes the possibility that your solution only works for your specific input.
+* Your Advent of Code solutions will be checked against the same input as others.
+This diminishes the possibility that your solution only works for your specific input.
 * You will be encouraged to write portable Clojure code: a solution that runs on the JVM via Clojure and on Node via ClojureScript.
 * [Speculative](https://github.com/slipset/speculative) may help you find undefined or incorrect usage of Clojure core functions.
 * As instrumentation is performance constraining, you are encouraged to find a faster solution.